endaksi1/sonicart/README.md

 <br>
 **Week Eight** - *18/03/2019*<br>
 <br>
-By mid week I had recieved the feedback for the project, which I will display below<br>
+By mid-week, I had received the feedback for the project, which I will display below<br>
-I will be taking all of the feedback into consideration before completeing the project.
+I will be taking all of the feedback into consideration before completing the project.
 <br>
 ***Feedback 1***<br>
 <br>
 1. <br>
-I think the answer to this question is a direct response to the need your addressing from the piece.
+I think the answer to this question is a direct response to the need you're addressing from the piece.
 I didn't feel at any point that the length of the piece was an issue and didn't feel bored or disengaged.<br>
 <br>
 2. <br>
-In some ways I think so.
+In some ways, I think so.
 I definitely felt calm and engaged while watching and listening to this.
-I was sceptical at first but within a few seconds that passed.
-My initial reaction was a disbelief that the mirrored effect would be soothing but actually I think it contributed quite well to it once my mind had relaxed a little.
+I was sceptical at first but within a few seconds, that passed.
+My initial reaction was disbelief that the mirrored effect would be soothing but actually, I think it contributed quite well to it once my mind had relaxed a little.
 I think there were parts of the visual aspect that I found more soothing than others such as the trees specifically, separating more so than coming inwards.
 When the focus was on the ground that was less soothing.
 The audio side of things felt like it was a little noisy and a clearer, crisper sound would be more beneficial.
 The sound of the birds was very relaxing and surprisingly so we're the leaves crunching underfoot.<br>
 <br>
 3.<br>
 I don't think music would be beneficial here and would take away from the natural nature of the piece.<br>